 College graduates need headshots to help them search for a new job.
 When graduating college the first thing that happens is putting together a resume and searching for a job.
-The best way to stand out is to have a great updated professional headshot post graduate.
-College graduates need to make sure their social media is pretty beige and all photos of college life and leisure are locked down from prospective employeers
+The best way to stand out is to have a great updated professional headshot post-graduate.
+College graduates need to make sure their social media is pretty benign and all photos of college life and leisure are locked down from prospective employers

-The Bolo Tie is traditional seen in the far southern states and in the movies.
-Its typically seen as a long string but is made of material like brained leather, or cord and normally has something on the ends referred to as aiguillettes.
+The Bolo Tie is traditionally seen in the far southern states and in the movies.
+Its typically seen as a long string but is made of a material like brained leather, or cord and normally has something on the ends referred to as aiguillettes.
 Aiguillettes are defined as

 "...an ornament on some military and naval uniforms, consisting of braided loops hanging from the shoulder and on dress uniforms ending in points."

 On the Bolo Tie the aiguillettes are the metal tips at the end of the cord or leather.
 The Bolo tie is the official neckwear of the state of Arizona.